needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. With an element selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it.
 You can also copy/paste the UXML for the element to/from a text file.
 1. Right-clicking anywhere in the Hierarchy opens the Copy/Paste/Duplicate/Delete/Rename context menu.
 1. Can double-click on an item to rename it.
+1. Selecting an style selector or a the main StyleSheet in the StyleSheets pane should deselect any selected tree items in the Hierarchy.

 ## Library